 Narr Hotel - Kas

 This hotel is in a very quiet location and only a 5-minute walk from the marina.
 The views over the sea from the patio are fabulous and you will be welcomed warmly.
 The rooms are all generously-proportioned and offer free Wifi.

 A family-owned property close to the centre of Patara.
 Set in a large garden, and featuring a large pool area with views towards the sea, you can enjoy breakfast served on the terrace or fresh turkish tea and home made cake from the house.

 Yediburunlar Lighthouse Hotel - Gey

 A delightful boutique hotel set amidst dramatic mountain peaks.
 There are just 11 individual rooms all of which are beautifully decorated and you can enjoy superb organic food served in the most beautiful of settings.

 The Montenegro offers bungalow style rooms in a beautiful location at the top of Butterfly Valley.
 You will be given an incredibly warm welcome from the owners, and they serve delicious home-cooked meals.

 A family-owned property offering complete tranquillity, spectacular scenery and a friendly, welcoming atmosphere.
 All the rooms have a balcony and free Wifi.
 Enjoy relaxing by the delightful poolside bar and perhaps eat dinner on the outside terrace.

-You can start this trip on any day between March to May and from September to October.
-As it gets so hot in Turkey during the middle of summer, we do not recommend this walk in June through to August.
+You can start this trip on any day between April to June and from September to October.
+As it gets so hot in Turkey during the middle of summer, we do not recommend this walk in July through to August.
+June can also be very hot sometimes so extra care should be taken when walking at this time.
 You should expect a warm Mediterranean climate with usually clear, sunny days from March right through to around September.
 It cools down a bit in autumn when you can also expect some thunderstorms.